voyeg3r/dotfaster/vim/wiki/dicasvim.md

     :bufdo bd
     :%bd|e#

-Or you can close the secconde buffer by doing:
+Or you can close the second buffer by doing:

     :bd 2